wakatime/vim-wakatime/README.md

 3. Restart Vim.

-4. If this is the first WakaTime plugin on your machine, enter your [API Key](https://wakatime.com/api-key), then press `enter`.
+4. If this is the first WakaTime plugin on your machine, type `:WakaTimeApiKey` inside Vim.

+5. Enter your [API Key](https://wakatime.com/api-key), then press `enter`.

-5. Use Vim and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).
+6. Use Vim and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).

 ## Screen Shots